Lake Sturgeon Bowl Regional Competition

 - April 2021, TBD location

 Dear High School Science Educator,

-Now in its nineteenth year, the NOSB is a round robin, double-elimination academic tournament that provides a forum for students who excel in math and science.
+Now in its 24th year, the NOSB is a round robin, double-elimination academic tournament that provides a forum for students who excel in math and science.
 Students receive national recognition for their diligence and talent while broadening their awareness and understanding of the oceans and Great Lakes.

 Students who compete in the regional bowl are eligible to apply for scholarships from the National Ocean Scholar Program sponsored by the Consortium for Ocean Leadership.

 High schools organize their own teams of five students and a coach.
 Competition and policy info is online at www.nosb.org Registered coaches will receive a resource packet, and training sessions will be held for teams.